teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 Desiree Golden, just out of college, started a video game company called Xio Interactive.
 Before releasing Mino, a Tetris clone for iOS (right), she did her  copyright homework:

- > Before releasing its product, Xio researched copyright law, both through its own independent studying and based on advice of counsel...
+ >  Xio researched copyright law, both through its own independent studying and based on advice of counsel...
 Based on this research, Xio believed it could freely copy any part of Tetris that was based on a "rule of the game" or that Xio viewed as being functional to the game.

-She understood the basic rules of copyright law, and that the *idea* of a falling-block puzzle game is not part of the Tetris copyright.
-However, when she tried to separate the unprotectable *idea* of Tetris and its protectable creative expression, she gave herself too much leeway to copy.
+She correctly understood the basic rules of copyright law, and that the *idea* of a falling-block puzzle game is not part of the Tetris copyright.
+However, when she tried to draw the line between the unprotectable *idea* of Tetris and its protectable creative expression, she drew it in the wrong place, and gave herself too much leeway to copy.

 Here's how the judge identified the unprotectable *idea* of Tetris: